pindab0ter/hansvl.nl/content/blog/2023-10-08-pixel-creation-provisioning-and-maintaining-plesk-servers-using-ansible/index.md

 ## Ansible

 Ansible uses ‘playbooks’ in [YAML notation](https://en.wikipedia.org/wiki/YAML), which contain the ‘tasks’.
-These playbooks can be subdivided into ‘roles’ for maintainability and readability purposes.
-Finally there’s the inventory, where you define the hosts you want to execute the playbooks on.
+These playbooks can be subdivided into ‘roles’ for maintainability and readability.
+Finally, there’s the inventory, where you define the hosts you want to execute the playbooks on.

 A playbook looks like this: